Shriya Saran: CCL (Celebrity Cricket League)

 On the sports front, Saran is brand ambassador of Celebrity Cricket League (CCL), a concept that mixes two passions in India, film and cricket.
-In April 2010, she danced with Shah Rukh Khan at the fourth season opening ceremony of the Indian Premier League (IPL), another cricket league.
+In April 2011, she danced with Shah Rukh Khan at the fourth season opening ceremony of the Indian Premier League (IPL), another cricket league.

 Personal life

 Saran has always been very reluctant to talk about her private life, and usually denied that reported linkups are romantic in nature.

 Saran is well known for her charity work.
 She describes herself as someone used to "sharing time and resources with the underprivileged since childhood."
 She says that "celebrities can show the way by sensitising people to social issues, campaigning for causes or being part of fund-raisers."
 Her family has always encouraged her to think of the needy.

 Saran is a brand ambassador for the Naandi Foundation, and for the Save A Child's Heart Foundation (SACH), which works for the benefit of poor children and people affected by natural calamities.
 She helps finance a Prevention of Aids foundation.
 In 2009, Saran joined with other eminent personalities to promote 'The Joy of Giving Week', to encourage people from all walks of life to engage in acts of giving.
 She regularly participates in carnivals and campaigns that associate with children benefits.
 She is associated with animal welfare and the Blue Cross of India.
 She is also associated with an NGO called World Vision that finds parents for deprived kids, and works for Apollo's RDF to raise funds for underprivileged children.

 In 2011, she opened a Spa which exclusively employs the visually challenged.
 It is called Shree Spa, and is located in Mumbai.
 Saran has said "When I studied in DPS Mathura Road in Delhi, there was a school for blind exactly opposite to our school.
 I used to go there every week and spend time seeing how these students played cricket and did other things normally.
 That is what inspired me to do something for these people".
 In an interview to TOI, the actress said: "We feel sympathetic towards them, but we never employ them.
 We are scared because we have not grown up with them.
 While these people might be visually impaired, their other senses are very strong.
 So they can effectively give foot and back massages and treatments like reflexology.
 It's important to understand that you are not doing a favour on them but they are doing a favour on you".

+On 19 March 2018, she married her Russian boyfriend Andrei Koscheev at her Lokhandwala residence.
+On 10 January 2021, the couple welcomed a daughter named Radha Saran Koscheev.
+She is fluent in Hindi, English, and can understand Telugu and Tamil well.